AILI Travel Scholarships for Indigenous language workers

 Travel will be arranged by AILI staff in consultation with the scholarship recipients.

 Completion of the course may be awarded partial credit towards a Diploma of Indigenous Language Work through Charles Darwin University.

 - Eligible participants will be encouraged to apply for enrolment in this courset, which will involve application through SATAC – bring along your transcripts and other relevant papers for completing the application

 - Financial support for ongoing study (beyond the current scholarship program) is available through the Australian government’s Away from Base funding and AbStudy

 Applications are open to Indigenous people over the age of 18.

-Applications must be submitted online before the closing date of 30 November 2019.
+Applications must be submitted online before the closing date.

 Applications must include the name and contact details of two referees, as well as a 4-500 word statement of interest.